Skip to main content

 Quick‑Start via the UI

-1 · Define a Target agent profile (Settings sub‑tab)
+1 · Define a Setting Profile (Settings sub‑tab)

 Tip: Unsure which JSONPath to use?
 Click Test Start Session to preview the raw response and adjust paths until the preview highlights the correct fields.